ComputationalBiomedicineGroup/NovumRNA/README.md

 * ```Annotation_2``` = provided extra annotation as BED file (default ERV annotation)
 * ```NT_Overlap_2``` = Exon nucleotides overlap with extra annotation BED region

+## Information

+If HLA-HD is not installed and no HLA class II alleles are provided as input, the module  ```HLA-HD ``` will fail.
+However, this is expected, and the pipeline will continue running regardless.

+The modules  ```pVACbind_class_I ``` and  ```pVACbind_class_II ``` may occasionally fail for one subjob while the others work fine.
+If this occurs, try resuming the run; the failed subjob should complete on the next attempt.

 ## Summary

 * Make sure nextflow and singularity are installed